achille-martin/pyqt-crom/doc/features/pyqt5_features.md

 # PyQt5 Features

-:mag: This section introduces the main PyQt5 features you will need to create your custom app.
+:mag: This section introduces the main PyQt5 features needed to create a custom standard app.

 <a id="toc"></a>
 ## Table of Contents